priyankasaggu/priyankasaggu.github.io/_posts/2025-12-19-k8s-serviceaccount-jwt.md

 / #
 ```

-Now, we're inside our container, let's run some tests.
+Now, I'm inside our container, let's run some tests.

 First, print the contents of the `/var/run/secrets/kubernetes.io/serviceaccount/token` file.